vitest-dev/vitest/docs/config/index.md

 :::

 ::: tip
+In addition to the following options, you can also use any configuration option from [Vite](https://vitejs.dev/config/).
+For example, `define` to define global variables, or `resolve.alias` to define aliases.

 All configuration options that are not supported inside a [workspace](/guide/workspace) project config have <NonProjectOption /> sign next to them.
 :::